josefalanga/blog-thergic/source/en/selfhost/caddy-fail2ban/index.md

 > Fail2Ban: ban hosts that cause multiple authentication errors

-Just installing it protects you from SSH brute forcing, and many other common threats.
+Just installing it protects you from SSH brute-forcing, and many other common threats.
 But here is the thing, it is amazingly flexible because it depends on monitoring logs.
-So you can introduce new configurations for every thing that is being logged in your host.
+So you can introduce new configurations for everything that is being logged in your host.

 ## Connecting the dots